-The explosion of apps in the last 6 to 7 years has dramatically increased the number of user experiences and platforms we interact with in our daily lives, creating an overwhelming demand for UX talent.
-But though companies have more and more UX positions to fill, many are struggling to place the right people at the right times.
+The explosion of apps in the past 11 years has dramatically increased the number of user experiences and platforms we interact with in our daily lives, creating an overwhelming demand for UX talent.
+But though companies have a greater need for UX talent, many are struggling to place the right people at the right times.
+This is largely because they don't know what type of UX talent they need.
 Strategists, analysts, designers, researchers — with so many UX-related titles being used, we still see a lot of confusion about who does what.

-Mismatched placements frustrate everyone involved (we heard this loud and clear from UX professionals at UXPA 2016).
+Mismatched placements frustrate everyone involved.
 The individual isn’t utilizing his or her real strengths; the company wonders why it’s spinning its wheels; customers move on to a competitor who provides an easier, more compelling user experience.

 Solving this problem starts with breaking down the broad umbrella of “UX”, which is actually made up of several different areas of expertise.
 By understanding this diverse cast of characters, companies can pinpoint the talent they really need for the work at hand.